cardboard-iguana/cardboard-iguana.com/log/2022-04-14-tryhackme-jr-penetration-tester.md

 Show the payloads available for a particular exploit using `show payloads`.
 Use `set payload` to set the payload for the exploit; re-run `show options` after this to check if the payload has added any additional options that will need to be set before exploitation.

-Use `sessions` to, well, manage your sessions (most useful when you've backgrounded a payload and/or are working with multiple targets).

 To dump NTLM hashes from Meterpreter, use the `hashdump` command.
 Normally only the first four fields are relevant:

 * Username